Learning Consumer Preferences from Bundle Sales Data: Numerical Experiments

-We generate multiple synthetic datasets with $I = 2,4,6$ products and $N = 1000, 2000, 4000$ transactions.
-Each transaction records a customer's consideration set, their prices and the customer's choice (including no-purchase).
-Customers' consideration set is randomly drawn with probability 0.5 from the product set and also includes random bundles of sizes 2 and 3, consisting of the products viewed by the customer.
-We consider that prices for individual products following a uniform distribution $[\mu_i-3, \mu_i+3]$, where $\mu_i$ denote the mean of the valuation distribution for product $i$.
-For bundles, we get the summation of individual prices within the bundle and generate a discount from a uniform distribution [0,5].
-For example, consider a bundle including products $\{1,2,3\}$, with respective prices 10, 20, 30.
-If the random discount is 2, then the bundle price is $10+20+30-2 = 58$.
-For the ground truth, we consider two underlying demand models: \emph{Gaussian distribution}, where its mean is drawn from a uniform distribution $\bm \mu \sim \mathcal{U}[10,50]^I$, and the covariance matrix is $\bm \Sigma = A A^\top$, where the component of $A$ follows $\mathcal{U}[1,2]$; \emph{Gumbel distribution}, where we consider an independent Gumbel distribution for each product $i$ with parameters $\bm \mu$ and the diagonals of $\bm \Sigma$.
-We use an additive function to evaluate customers' valuation for bundles.
+\Copy{rev:numerical_setup}{ The experimental setup for the base model is described below.
+We consider different combinations of the number of products $I$ and the number of customers $N$.
+For each $(I, N)$, we generate multiple datasets under different parameter settings.
+The offered set is randomly drawn from all the available bundle collections.
+We generate 10 price menus.
+In each menu, individual product prices follow $p_i\sim\mathcal U[\mu_i-3, \mu_i+3]$ for the corresponding mean valuation $\mu_i$.
+For each customer, we randomly select one of the price menus.
+For bundle prices, we calculate the sum of individual prices within the bundle and generate a discount from a uniform distribution $d_j\sim \mathcal U[0,2]$.
+For example, consider a bundle including products $\{1,2,3\}$, with respective prices 5, 6, 7.
+If the random discount is 2, then the bundle price is $5+6+7-2 = 16$.
+Each consumer's valuation vector is drawn from a \emph{multivariate Gaussian distribution}, with the mean drawn from a uniform distribution $\bm \mu \sim \mathcal{U}[6,12]^I$, and the covariance $\bm \Sigma = \Lambda\Lambda^\top$, where the component of $\Lambda$ follows uniform distribution $\mathcal{U}[-2,2]$.} \end{sfnadded} To assess estimation accuracy, we use the $\ell_1$-error $(\|\bmu^{(t+1)}-\bmu^*\|_1+\|\bsig^{(t+1)}-\bsig^*\|_1)/(I^2 + I)$, which measures the average absolute deviation of the estimated parameters from their true values.